 Empty moisture quilts are excellent ventilation aids in the high heat of summer too, allowing the bees to regulate the temperature of the brood nest with less fanning and to cure honey sooner.
 Moisture quilts are also really cheap and easy to make.
 Everybody wins.
 Continue reading →

-Honey bees have a tonne of behaviours that are fun to discover.
-One of the first things I noticed was the way they clamp on tight to a spot outside the hive entrance and beat their wings with everything they’ve got, a behaviour that’s commonly known as fanning (not to be confused with scenting).
-The fanning creates an air current inside the hive that helps evaporate nectar into honey and regulates the temperature of the brood nest.
-I took a few more photos today.
+The bees clamp on tight to a spot outside the hive entrance and beat their wings with everything they’ve got to create an air current inside the hive that helps evaporate nectar into honey and regulates the temperature of the brood nest.